Marshlink line: Construction

 The railway opened with four intermediate stations between Ashford and Hastings at Ham Street, Appledore, Rye and Winchelsea.
 There were almost no other places of significance along the line.
 Some stations were not near the settlement they served; for example, Appledore station is around 1.5 miles from the village itself.
 Four trains per day ran each way on the line, reducing to two on Sundays.
 Few changes were made to the railway during the 19th century, aside from minor signalling work and some additional buildings.
 It was not declared profitable by the SER until 1895.

 To make money and boost traffic on the line, the SER agreed to hold unlicensed boxing matches on Romney Marsh.
 On 29 January 1856, a special train ran from to Appledore for a prize fight between Tom Sayers and Harry Poulson.
 Sayers won the fight, which was reportedly rigged by the SER for £1,000.
-The company was accused of "aiding and abetting a breach of the peace".
+The company was accused of "aiding and abetting a breach of the peace."

 Branches from Rye

 In 1846, a short branch was proposed from Rye station towards Rye Harbour.
-It was 3/8 miles long and only used for freight, ending by the River Rother at a pier.
+It was 3/8 mi long and only used for freight, ending by the river Rother at a pier.
 The line opened in March 1854.
-It was almost derelict by 1955, and closed on 29 January 1960.
+It was almost derelict by 1955 and closed on 29 January 1960.

-The Rye and Camber Tramway was a separate 3 ft gauge line the other side of the river.
-It was proposed in 1895 with an initial budget of £2,800.
-A 1+3/4 miles section from Rye to Golf Links Halt opened on 13 July 1895, followed by a 1/2 miles extension to Camber Sands, opening on 13 July 1908.
-The line was closed in 1939 following competition from bus services and was temporarily part-converted to road during the war.
+The Rye and Camber Tramway was a separate 3 ft gauge line the other side of the river; it was proposed in 1895 with an initial budget of £2,800.
+A 1+3/4 miles section from Rye to Golf Links Halt opened on 13 July 1895, followed by a 1/2 mi extension to Camber Sands, opening on 13 July 1908.
+The line was closed in 1939, following competition from bus services, and was temporarily part-converted to road during the war.
 It was returned to railway after hostilities ended, but the line was impractical to repair to full use and hence closed permanently.

 In 1901, the East Sussex Light Railway proposed a connection from on the Kent and East Sussex Railway to Rye.
-The SECR objected, and it was abandoned.
+The SECR objected and it was abandoned.